 With the re-establishment of Ukraine's independence in 1991, came a renewed focus on Ukraine.
-The Ukrainian Weekly now has a full-time press bureau in Kyiv capital of Ukraine.
+The Ukrainian Weekly has a correspondent in Kyiv capital of Ukraine.
 Readers have consistently rated news from Ukraine as their No. 1 interest.
 Related to this is a marked increase in the number of non-Ukrainians subscribing to the newspaper - persons from all walks of life who are now interested in Ukraine for academic, business or other reasons.

 The Weekly has correspondents in major U.S. and Canadian cities and a group of free-lancers who contribute news and articles from various other countries.
 Thus, the newspaper reports on Ukrainian-related news from wherever there are Ukrainians.
 In addition, several notable scholars are regular contributors of analytical articles dealing with current events in Ukraine.

 Among our readers are many scholars, politicians and opinion leaders.